birkhoffkiki/PrePATH/README.md

-# PrePATH: A Toolkit for Preprocess Whole Slide Images
+# PrePATH: A Toolkit for Preprocessing Whole Slide Images
-This toolkit is built on CLAM
+This toolkit is built on [CLAM](https://github.com/mahmoodlab/CLAM) and [Aslide](https://github.com/MrPeterJin/ASlide).

 ## Step 1: Patching
 We need to find the coordinates of patches with foreground in the WSI